The Wishful Traveller - Learn Grammar Through Stories (Second Conditional)

 Every morning, she prepared fresh bread and pastries, but her mind often wandered far from the bakery.

-seeing famous landmarks, and meeting new people.
+She dreamed of travelling the world, seeing famous landmarks, and meeting new people.

 One quiet afternoon, while cleaning the attic above the bakery, Sophie found an old, dusty globe.